ashutoshpandya2502/real-time-analytics-platform/README.md

-# Kafka Data Pipeline Solution
+# Real-Time Analytics Platform

-A real-time data pipeline solution using Apache Kafka, MongoDB, and Streamlit for data ingestion, processing, aggregation, and visualization.
+A comprehensive real-time data analytics platform using Apache Kafka, MongoDB, and Streamlit for data ingestion, processing, aggregation, and visualization.

 ## 🏗️ Architecture